Microbiota: educating our immune system

 The adaptive immune system of a newborn is very naïve.
 Still, it learns at a fast pace to recognize and differentiate microbial friends from foes.
-Its primary teachers and educators are the diverse microbial population of bacteria, viruses, and fungi that codevelop with them in the child’s gut.
-As both immune cells and microbes co-evolve, they continuously interact with each other, just like toddlers attending kindergarten learn to socialize and their pickup their “manners”.
+Its primary teachers and educators are the diverse microbial population of bacteria, viruses, and fungi that codevelop with them in their gut.
+As both immune cells and microbes co-evolve, they continuously interact and learn from each other, just like toddlers attending kindergarten learn to socialize and pickup their “manners”.

 But, how exactly does microbiota teach the immune system?